sciZer0/newdiscoveries/a/README.md

 * START<br>

 ## FIRST OF ALL
 Science now is a fundamentally illogical/wrong thing being taken on faith.
-The scientific system itself is much like a religious sect.
+The scientific system itself is much like a religious sect. <i>More on it a bit below.</i>

 All I have is logic.